-Recently, RealDose Nutrition aligned with Athletic Greens brand, claiming that it owns the superior product among green drink competitors.
+Recently, RealDose Nutrition aligned with Athletic Greens brand for its fullness of provision in the green drink arena.

 In order to fight disease, keep the mind sharp, and lose weight, a person needs to eat between five and seven servings of vegetables a day.
 In reality, very few people actually reach this target consistently, and their body suffers as a result.

 It was this very issue that prompted Dr. Steven Sisskind, creator of popular weight loss supplement RealDose Weight Loss Formula No. 1, to track down the best calibration of green drink supplementation.
 Green drinks are powders containing concentrated vegetables and fruits that have incredible nutritional profiles.
 When researching the notion of satisfying the daily fruit and veggie quota, he discovered that the green drink products on the market were woefully inadequate.